Yi Yong (politician): Biography

-Born in Bukcheong, South Hamgyong Province, the son of Lee Joon (李儁), famous for the Hague Secret Incident.
+Born in Bukcheong, South Hamgyong Province, the son of Yi Jun, famous for the Hague Secret Incident.
 He followed his father to Seoul and went to Boseong College, but when he heard that his father was self-determined, he dropped out of school.
 After the Japanese oppression made domestic activities difficult, he fled to Vladivostok in 1910.
 In August 1911, he went to the northeastern region of China and watched the secretary of the Korean People's Association of the Korean National Residents' Association.
 After graduating from the Zhejiang Physical Education School in Zhejiang Province, China, he graduated from the artillery department of the Army Military Academy in Zhejiang Province in 1918 and served as the 8th Regiment of the Zhejiang Province Army. did.
 In April 1919, he became a central member of the military division of the Shinmindan and the Korean Socialist Party held near Vladivostok.
 In 1920, he was appointed as the commander of the East Road by the Provisional Government of the Republic of Korea to prepare for the construction of a military academy under the National Assembly of the Republic of Korea while striving to integrate anti-Japanese armed forces in North Korea.